 |

-Jon Preston's Page2012-01-30Quest-A bullet with fins Build Found this Estes in a bargin basket at my local hobby store.
+2012-01-30Quest-A bullet with fins Build Found this Estes in a bargin basket at my local hobby store.
 I thought it would keep me busy while I kept watch over the shenanagins associated with my son's 9th birthday.
 I have built a lot so the idea of my first new build document might seem sort of a lame, but it really was a fun hour.
 [More]

 Quest-A bullet with fins - Giving the fins a little resiliency Build Entry So I'm an optimist.
 I painted a thin film on the fins with 5 min epoxy to give them a little strength.
 [More]

 Quest-A bullet with fins - Fins to body tube Build Entry I marked out the lines for fin placement and set the fins in place without much hassle using CA. I then took a piece of 600 sandpaper and finished the leading, trailing and tips of the fins.
-I got them pretty thin like razor blades and took a paint brush dipped into CA and coated them till they...
+I got them pretty thin like razor blades and took a paint brush dipped into CA and coated them till they ...
 [More]

 Quest-A bullet with fins - Body tube and Nosecone Build Entry When I looked at the tiny body tube and nosecone I realized Estes had created an A rocket motor with fins and a nosecone.
 OK Mr. Estes I get it.
 I paused at that point thinking I'm never going to find this once I launch it.
-Without any kind of motor retention it is obvious the ejection charge is...
+Without any kind of motor retention it is obvious the ejection charge ...
 [More]

 Quest-A bullet with fins - Cutting out the Fins Build Entry This may seem sort of off color but bear with me.
 I took the twin pieces of balsa and ran each one through a knife sharpener just before the colored edge of the balsa was invisible.
-I then stacked the two together and put the fin template on top and cut the fins with a very sharp pair of heavy...
+I then stacked the two together and put the fin template on top and cut the fins with a very sharp pair of ...
 [More]

-| Jon Preston More: |
+| Jon Preston More:

 - Link to this Page -